ZelkZelk/txrx/README.md

 - Tailwind
 - A `playground` page to poke the websocket
 - An incomplete `backoffice` with just basic sign in/out capabilities

+## Ecosystem

+You might have noticed this is a `monorepo` of sorts.
+The `docker-compose` is built in a way that bundles all together without many hassle.

+In order to properly function, each container will only include the dependencies it really needs from the `monorepo` package collection.

+Since all the dependencies are internally resolved, `ejection` from the core becomes trivial, letting us bring a collection of boilerplate `rpc handlers` aka the `backend`.
+As a nice side effect, this also let you deploy many `rpc containers` to separate your architecture into a myriad of specific domain `rpc`.

+Generally speaking, as a baseline you will need:

+- one unit of `websocket`, this is the only true `singleton` service
+- one unit of `dispatcher`, although it can be horizontally scaled by adding more consumers to its `consuming group`
+- one unit of `rpc`, if you wish you can `monolith` your rpc up, however the architecture let you both `separate` into domain specific rpc and also horizontally scale by adding more consumers.

+**Note:** the `boileplate` run aways from a `monolithic` rpc from the get go by separating the `auth handlers`.

+## Getting started

+We recommend to check out the instuctions at the [ToxRox Ejector Project](https://github.com/ZelkZelk/txrx-ejector).

+By following its instructions, you will get an `ejected` ToxRox project ready to build upon.